shakacode/bootstrap-loader/README.md

 # bootstrap-loader

 Successor to [bootstrap-sass-loader](https://github.com/shakacode/bootstrap-sass-loader).
 Load Bootstrap styles and scripts in your Webpack bundle.
 This loader uses SASS to process CSS styles.
 Bootstrap 3 & 4 are supported.

-**NOTE:** [Bootstrap 4](https://getbootstrap.com/), [twbs/bootstrap](https://github.com/twbs/bootstrap) is currently in beta right now.
-Bootstrap 4 definitely worked when we first released this package.
-The parent company of this product, [ShakaCode](http://www.shakacode.com) had originally planned to use it for our upcoming commercial product, but we decided that Bootstrap 4 was changing too fast for a production product.
-Thus, we're still using Bootstrap 3, and we're not actively developing with Bootstrap 4.
-Consequently, for Bootstrap 4 issues, we need one of:

-1. Community support to help us with Bootstrap 4 issues and pull requests.
-2. We'd be thrilled to have another maintainer join us to help with Bootstrap 4 issues.
-3. We'd also be thrilled if any companies are open to sponsoring the development of features and issues regarding Bootstrap

-That being said, Bootstrap 4 probably works just fine!
-You must use `4.0.0-beta` or greater.

-## NEWS
-2017-08-17: Released 2.2.0.
-This release supports Bootstrap 4.0.0-beta instead of 4.0.0-alpha.6.

 ## Table of Contents